synthetic data generation for RAG evaluation

 - Create a good prompt for LLM-as-a-judge to achieve automatic ranking at the same level as your own manual way

-- cost-efficiency drops for modern models with large context windows
+- cost-efficiency of this step drops for modern models with large context windows

 - consider a separate search summaries tool and use summarized chunks as supplement to raw data